ClearDATA understands the importance of protecting your privacy.

 - Disclosure of Data to Others: the circumstances under which ClearDATA might share your personal data with others.

-Please contact us at email@example.com if (i) you wish to find out more about our use and disclosure of your information and how to limit it, (ii) you wish to exercise your right to access, amend, or delete any personal data we hold about you; or (iii) you have any other questions or concerns about this policy.
+Please contact us at firstname.lastname@example.org if (i) you wish to find out more about our use and disclosure of your information and how to limit it, (ii) you wish to exercise your right to access, amend, or delete any personal data we hold about you that you are unable to accomplish by means of the administrative features of the services; or (iii) you have any other questions or concerns about this policy.

-ClearDATA limits the collection of personal information to only that which is relevant for reasonably serving customer relations, compliance and legal considerations, auditing, security and fraud prevention, preserving or defending our legal rights, communicating with you as a prospective customer, or other purposes consistent with the expectations of a reasonable person given the context of the collection.
+ClearDATA limits the collection of personal information to only that which is relevant for reasonably serving customer relations, compliance and legal considerations, auditing, security and fraud prevention, preserving or defending our legal rights, communicating with you as a prospective customer, improving products and services, facilitating billing and collections activities, and other purposes consistent with the expectations of a reasonable person given the context of the collection.
 ClearDATA takes reasonable steps to ensure that personal data is reliable for its intended use, accurate, complete, and current.

 Our Web server may capture any or all of the following: your IP address, the time and duration of your visit, and the pages on the site that your visit.
 It may also collect information about your browser, device, location and other information of the type collected by Web servers generally.
 We may also use Web analytics tools to capture information about your use of the site, such as mouse clicks and scrolling activity.
 We may tie this information to personally identifying information we have about you.